Import Levy Invoices

-All invoices will to be sent regardless of their value, however we understand that there is a threshold for immaterial amounts.
+All invoices will to be sent regardless of their value.
 The policy below explains the process for invoicing, and for handling low value invoices.

 The import levy is calculated on product codes, based on $1.00 per head or carcass equivalent.
 Each month, invoices are generated for any individual or business importing beef cattle, beef or beef products in to Canada in the previous month.
 The invoices are generated by Agriculture and Agri-Food Canada (AAFC), based on information received from Canada Border Services Agency (CBSA).

 Invoices totaling $20 or more are sent immediately upon generation.